QuantumPixie/ZenLog/README.md

-# Mental Health Tracker
+# ZenLog

-The Mental Health Tracker is a comprehensive application designed to help users track their mental health and wellness activities.
-It includes features such as mood tracking, journal entries, and activity logs.
-Sentiment is able to provide a mood score based on journal entries.
-The dashboard functionality lets a user review their moods, activities and journal entries for the last 7 days.
+ZenLog is a comprehensive mental health tracking application designed to help users monitor their emotional well-being and daily activities.
+With features like mood tracking, journaling, and activity logging, ZenLog empowers users to gain insights into their mental health patterns and identify factors that contribute to their joy or frustration.
-Users can determine what sort of activities adds to either joy or furstration in their personal lives.

-The backend is built using Node.js, Express, TRPC, TypeScript, and PostgreSQL.

 ## Table of Contents